slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Your pain, is the breaking of the shell that encloses your understanding." (...)
 "Out of suffering have emerged the strongest souls; the most massive characters are seared with scars."
 -- Kahlil Gibran*

-> *"Sorrow is better than fear.
-Fear is a journey, a terrible journey.
-But, sorrow is at least an arriving."
--- Alan Paton*

-> *"In anger we should refrain both from speech and action."
--- Pythagoras*

-> *"Adversity makes men, and prosperity makes monsters."
--- Victor Hugo*